open-learning-exchange/open-learning-exchange.github.io/pages/faq.md

 *Q: How many pull requests and issues in total do I need to make to finish the steps?*
 To finish the initial steps, you need to make a **minimum** of three issues and three pull requests so you can get familiar with GitHub and to show us that you can write proper issues/PRs.

+*Q: How long do I have to complete these steps?*
+There is no official deadline, work on your own time.
+However, please note that most people who continued into the internship program completed the steps within 7-8 days.
 ## Technical Issues and Questions

 *Q: What is the purpose of nations and communities, and how do they work together?*